openenclave/openenclave/docs/GettingStartedDocs/VisualStudioLinux.md

   Workloads -> Other Toolsets -> Linux Development with C++
 - [Open Enclave Wizard - Preview](https://marketplace.visualstudio.com/items?itemName=MS-TCPS.OpenEnclaveSDK-VSIX)
   Visual Studio extension, v0.5 or later.
 The extension can be installed via that marketplace link, or from within Visual Studio.
-(For VS2017, do Tools -> Extensions and Updates -> search for "enclave".
-For VS2019, do Extensions -> Manage Extensions -> search for "enclave".)
+(For VS2017, do Tools -> Extensions and Updates -> Online -> search for "enclave".
+For VS2019, do Extensions -> Manage Extensions -> Online -> search for "enclave".)

 You will also need a build machine running Ubuntu 16.04 (64-bit) or Ubuntu 18.04.
-This can be a remote Linux machine, but can simply be a "Generation 2" Linux VM on the Windows development machine configured as follows:
+This can be a remote Linux machine, or can simply be a "Generation 2" Linux VM on the Windows development machine.
+Ideally, the machine should be SGX capable (see [here](https://github.com/microsoft/openenclave/blob/master/docs/GettingStartedDocs/SGXSupportLevel.md) for how to determine this), but a non-SGX machine can still be used in simulation mode.
+To set up a Linux VM on your Windows machine, do the following:

 1. Download an ISO for Ubuntu [18.04](http://releases.ubuntu.com/18.04/) or [16.04](http://releases.ubuntu.com/16.04/).
    A "Server install image" is sufficient.